-When the property of an inmate in the custody of the Department of Public Safety, Division of Adult Correction and Juvenile Justice, is lost, destroyed, or otherwise damaged through the negligent handling of its correction facility, or staff members thereof, the inmates shall have no recourse under this Article.
-Instead, the Department of Public Safety shall reimburse the inmate for the value of the item, or provide for replacement of the item, as described in G.S.
-148-18.2."
+When the property of an inmate in the custody of the Department of Public Safety, Division of Adult Correction and Juvenile Justice, is lost, destroyed, or otherwise damaged through the negligent handling of the correctional facility or its staff members, the Department of Public Safety shall reimburse the inmate for the value of the item, or provide for replacement of the item, as described in G.S.
+148-18.2, and the inmate shall have no recourse under this Article."